strapi/strapi/docs/3.x.x/en/guides/authentication.md

 ```

 ## User Object In Strapi Context
-The User object is available to successfully authenticated requests.
+The `user` object is available to successfully authenticated requests.

 #### Usage
 - The authenticated `user` object is a property of `ctx.state`.